 Recognizing When Negotiation Has Stalled

 Be realistic about when further discussion will yield results.
-If you’re hearing the same responses repeatedly or getting conditional offers that don’t solve your problem, it’s time for purchase dispute legal help.
+If you’re hearing the same responses repeatedly or getting conditional offers that don’t solve your problem, it’s time to seek legal help for purchase issues.

 Breaking Resolution Stalemates

 A lawyer brings fresh perspectives and formal legal authority that can often break through stalled negotiations.
-Their involvement signals to the seller that you’re serious about pursuing all available remedies.
+Their involvement signals to the merchant that you’re serious about pursuing all available remedies.

 Failed resolution attempts often indicate deeper issues, including potential violations of consumer protection laws, which brings us to our next warning sign.